 Take advantage of one program’s award redemption rates

-Naturally, you want to use fewer points for the same ticket, so you can move Avios from British Airways to Qatar to book this flight.
+Naturally, you want to use fewer points for the same ticket.
+So, in this scenario and other scenarios like it, you might want to transfer Avios from British Airways to Qatar Airways to get the flight at a cheaper award rate.

 Take advantage of a transfer bonus offered through one of the programs in the Avios family